ligato/docs/docs/tutorials/05_kv-scheduler.md

 ```

 Starting the agent now will load the KV Scheduler plugin together with the hello world plugin.
 The KV Scheduler will
-receive all northbound data and pass them to the hello world descriptor in correct order.
+receive all northbound data and pass it to the hello world descriptor in correct order.
 If dependencies for a
-configuration item are not met (i.e. if a route is programmed before its interface dependency is is met), the item
+configuration item are not met (i.e. if a route is programmed before its interface dependency is met), the item
 will be cached.

 #### Example and testing

 The example code from this tutorial can be found [here][4].
 It contains `main.go`, `descriptors.go` and two folders with
 model and generated adapters.
 The tutorial example is extended for the `AfterInit()` method which starts a new go routine
-with testing procedure.
-It performs three test-cases:
+with a testing procedure.

-The example can be build and started without any config files.
+The example below performs three test cases and can be built and started without any config files.
 Northbound transactions are simulated with KV Scheduler method `StartNBTransaction()`.

 * **1. Configure the interface and the route in a single transaction**